-Testing any software application repeatedly and though manually is a tedious and inefficient task.
-Looking into these disadvantages, automation testing came into the picture where test scripts can be written once and are automatically executed any number of times and when required.
-Selenium is one of the easy to learn tool to start working with automation testing.
-Moreover, Selenium has wide support for extensions and provides an amazing way of reporting the test results.
-It provides amazing support for different OS like Windows, Android, iOS, etc and can be deployed on various platforms like Windows, Linux, Solaris, etc which makes it more trending to use as an automation tool.
+Testing any software application repeatedly and manually is a tedious and inefficient task.
+Looking into these disadvantages, automation testing came into the picture, where test scripts can be written once and are automatically executed any number of times and when required.
+Selenium is one of the easy-to-learn tools to start working with automation testing.
+Moreover, Selenium has wide support for extensions and provides an amazing way of reporting test results.
+It provides amazing support for different OS like Windows, Android, iOS, etc. It can be deployed on various platforms like Windows, Linux, Solaris, etc, which makes it more trending to use as an automation tool.

-Selenium is basically used for automating the test cases be it regression testing, functional testing or webUI testing which was a headache before running them manually.
-It helps in reducing the testing time and increasing efficiency.
-As Selenium is an open-source tool, it is free to use so no extra cost is burdened on business.
+Selenium is basically used for automating the test cases, be it regression testing, functional testing, or webUI testing, which was a headache before running them manually.
+It helps in reducing testing time and increasing efficiency.
+As Selenium is an open-source tool, it is free to use, so no extra cost is burdened on the business.
 In fact, it helps in reducing the overall business cost by reducing the human resources deployed in running the test cases manually.
 Apart from normal regression and webUI testing, Selenium also supports Performance testing through the automation framework.
-It provides excellent support to integrate with advanced tools like Docker, Jenkins, Maven which helps the tester to easily work in an integrated environment.
+It provides excellent support to integrate with advanced tools like Docker, Jenkins, and Maven, which helps the tester to work in an integrated environment easily.

 Below given is a short example of writing a simple code of entering the values in the text box using Selenium in Java language.

-In the above code, we are using the Java language to enter the values of email and password and submitting those values by clicking on the Login button.
+In the above code, we are using the Java language to enter the values of email and password and submit those values by clicking on the Login button.

 Programmers having knowledge of object-oriented programming language find it easy to start creating the test scripts in Selenium IDE.
-Though we have designed our tutorial in such a way to make it easy to learn for both beginners and advanced level programmers.
+Though we have designed our tutorial in such a way as to make it easy to learn for both beginners and advanced-level programmers.